 If you hold a current Tier 4 (General) student visa and meet the other requirements listed in the 'Can I switch…’ section below, then there is no requirement that your job is a shortage occupation, and your employer is exempt from having to undertake a resident labour market test prior to issuing your CoS.

-You must then be able to claim a further 20 points by receiving a salary of over £30,000 a year as confirmed by your employer on your CoS.
+You must then be able to claim a further 20 points by receiving a salary of over £30,000 a year, or the ‘appropriate rate’ for the job you’re offered, whichever is higher.
+This will need to be confirmed by your employer on your CoS.
 Please see UKVI website for more information on appropriate salary.

 Can I switch into Tier 2 from a Tier 4 student visa?